This post was last updated on October 29th, 2020 at 03:00 am

 Check your Signal Quality

-First off and most important, check your signal quality. check for poor connections and also verify signal strength and quality on all tuners on all decoders involved in the xtraview setup.
+First off and most important, check your signal quality.
+Check for poor connections and verify signal strength and quality on all tuners on all decoders involved in the xtraview setup.
 If you can’t use your DStv decoder to do this, you can use your sat-finder.
 The values need to be above 80% on all tuners.
 To troubleshoot signal loss, read this post

 -

-Set your Diplexer Correctly if using One
+Set your Diplexer Correctly if using One.

 Normal usage: